tomasabreu/React-Template/README.md

-# Getting Started with Create React App
+# React Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+This command installs all dependencies of the project, this is necessary because without dependencies the project cannot be started.

 ### `yarn start`